abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 16. Name some tools you use in Network Pentesting.
 17. How do you report Vulnerability or Security Gaps after pentesting ?
 (Report Writing)
 17. Do you work often with patching teams to report and get patched the vulnrable software or fixing security gaps ?
+18. What are some HTTP Status codes you monitor during pentest ?
+Explain some interesting ones.
+19. What is a 0-Day (Zero-Day) attack ?
+20. What is Sub-Domain Takeover.
+Explain.
+21. How can you detect presence of a WAF ( Web Application Firewall),( and which one) ?
+22. What is C2 Server (Command and Control) ?

 ----